Nahsholim: History

 The spacious former home of the mukhtar of Tantura served as the dining room.
 Other houses served as residences or as cowsheds, chicken coops or stables, workshops and sheds.
 Over the next decade, most of the houses of Tantura were destroyed and new buildings constructed on the northern side.
 The residents had wished to establish the kibbutz as a fishing village on El Burj, the site of ancient Dor, but gave up after a long fight with the Israeli Department of Antiquities.

-Today, according to a report in the newspaper Haaretz, a car park for the beaches of Nahsholim and neighboring Dor contains a mass grave from the 1948 Tantura massacre.
+A car park contains a mass grave from the 1948 Tantura massacre.

 Economy

 A glass bottle factory founded by Baron Rothschild in 1891 is located in Nahsholim.
 Today it is an archaeological museum with displays of objects found in the excavations at Tel Dor since 1980.
 In 2015, archaeologists examining remains of a shipwreck discovered in 1976 off Dor Beach, near Zichron Yaakov, announced that it was probably a ship sent by Rothschild with supplies for the bottle factory.
 Also exhibited in the museum are a large assortment of anchors, jars and navigational tools retrieved by the center's diving team.
 Cannons, swords, guns and ammunition have been found underwater, dating from the retreat of Napoleon’s armade in 1799.

 The kibbutz grows bananas, avocado and cotton, and raises fish in ponds.
 It also operates a plastics factory that manufactures irrigation equipment.